 Immigration ain't a river in Egypt, that's denial.

-Immigration is a timely topic in 2014.
+Immigration has been a timely topic for a while now.
 Everyone seems upset.
 Everyone seems polarized.
 As usual, there is little entertainment value in a moderate, reasoned approach.
 Thus, we appear doomed to a media circus pitting the “Free-them-all-ers” against the “Off-with-their-heads-ers.”

 The polarization, this time, seems to have swung a little to the left politically, since any suggestion for fair enforcement of reasonable immigration laws is apt to be derided as racist.
 The “Free-them-all-ers” seem to be in denial that Reagan tried an amnesty program in 1986 and the result not only didn’t work but facilitated the mess we are in today.